encodis/mokuwiki/README.md

 1. This is my first Python project (yay!), so it's been cobbled together from Stack Overflow answers.
 As a result it's probably not the best Python code out there but it does at least work... more or less.
 2. Error checking/handling is minimal/woefully inadequate.
-3. There are lots of things you can't do (spaces in tag names, brackets in titles etc) that could probably be addressed by better regular expressions or a more complete model of what's going on.
+3. There are some things you can't do (brackets in titles etc) that could probably be addressed by better regular expressions or a more complete model of what's going on.
 4.  `moku-wiki` only converts the page link and tag list markup---anything else will have to be done by say, a `pandoc` template or similar mechanism.
-5. You cannot have two pages with the same title (which kind of makes sense, for a wiki)
+5. You cannot have two pages with the same title (which kind of makes sense, for a wiki).

 # To Do

 1. Better error handling.
-2. Better indexing.
-Currently each file is read once to create the index, then they are all read again so that the tag links can be resolved.
+2. More efficient file I/O. Currently each file is read once to create the index, then they are all read again so that the tag links can be resolved.
 There may be a more efficient way to do this using a database, or some other new-fangled doohickey, but in tests the time taken for the script to run is negligable compared to the "conversion to HTML" step.
 3. Replace the complex namespace/show name/page name logic with a suitable regular expression.
 4. Replace the complex logic that handles special tag characters with something more elegant